theelbster/github-semantic-version/README.md

 As automation related to your code and publishing to the world can sometimes be scary, `github-semantic-version` operates with an _additive functionality_ philosophy.

-To indicate you are in a CI environment, the CI envvar must be defined.
-It doesn't matter what the value is.

-To supply a specific github user and token override, then the GH_USER and GH_TOKEN envvars must be assigned.

 #### Options

 `github-semantic-version`